Christie Brinkley Heats Up Instagram While Clad In Semi-Sheer Swimsuit

-Christie Brinkley shared a smoking-hot throwback pic that saw her in a sexy swimsuit in the most recent addition to her Instagram feed.
+Christie Brinkley shared a smoking-hot throwback post that saw her in a sexy swimsuit in the most recent addition to her Instagram feed.
 The mother of three added the sizzling update to her feed on Sunday, and it consisted of two images.

-In the caption of the post, the famous model mentioned to fans that the images were taken a few years back when she was 63-years-old.
-According to the model, the shots were taken as part of the infamous Sports Illustrated Swimsuit Edition, which she almost turned down, but didn’t and Brinkley shared that she was glad that she “branched out” and took part in the shoot.
+In the caption, the famous model mentioned that the shots were from a few years back, when she was 63 years old.
+According to Brinkley, the pics were taken for the Sports Illustrated Swimsuit Issue, an opportunity which she almost turned down.
+But she accepted, and Brinkley shared that she was glad she “branched out” and took part in the shoot.
 Brinkley also credited Total Gym Direct for helping keep her in such good shape throughout her four-decade career.

 The first image in the set captured the model leaning against a tree branch.
-The image was cropped near her thighs, and it was unable to be determined if she was standing on the ground or entirely in a tree.
-Brinkley arched her back with the body of the trunk and extended her arms to the side.
-She was all smiles for the fun-filled shoot and flaunted her killer figure in a skimpy one-piece suit that fit her like a glove.
+The image was cropped near her thighs, so it was unable to be determined if she was standing on the ground or entirely in a tree.
+Brinkley arched her back with the body of the trunk and extended her arms to the sides.
+She was all-smiles for the fun-filled shoot and flaunted her killer figure in a skimpy one-piece swimsuit that fit her like a glove.

-The black suit boasted semi-sheer fabric that exposed her skin underneath and the cups were made of solid fabric to cover what was necessary to meet Instagram’s guidelines.
-The top of the suit was high on her neck, and the armholes were large, allowing Brinkley to tease a peek of sideboob and flaunt her toned arms.
-The garment had a few solid strips of fabric running along the body both vertically and horizontally, and it showed off her tiny waist and midsection.
-The legholes were high on her sculpted thighs and showed a glimpse of her legs.
+The black suit boasted semi-sheer fabric that exposed her skin underneath.
+The cups were made of solid fabric to cover what was necessary.
+The top of the suit was high on her neck, but she was able to flaunt her toned arms.
+The garment had a few solid strips of fabric running along the body both vertically and horizontally, and the number showed off her trim waist and midsection.
+The legholes were high on her sculpted thighs.

 View this post on Instagram